 Most people who have used skin lightening creams for several years eventually become extremely sensitive to sun exposure and sunburns occur with minimal exposure.

 Their skin ages prematurely, they have uneven skin complexion with several areas of discolouration and green prominent veins.

-There are natural remedies and practices guaranteed to give you a perfect and glowing skin.
+There are natural remedies and practices guaranteed to give you perfect and glowing skin.

 Achieving ‘baby-smooth’ skin is possible:

-It is important to drink about 3 to 5 litres of water daily for a healthy skin.
+It is important to drink about 3 to 5 litres of water daily for healthy skin.

 You can drink some green tea as well as it is a great source of antioxidants.